Requirements for Landlord Entry

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-The specific rules change from jurisdiction to jurisdiction, but here are the usual requirements for landlord entry.
+The specific rules change from one state jurisdiction to the next, but here are the usual requirements for landlord entry.

 Reasons for Entry

 Landlords can't just enter a tenant's apartment for any reason.
-States usually only allow landlords to come into tenants' apartments under specific circumstances such as:
+State landlord-tenant laws mandate reasonable times a landlord enters.
+A right of entry must usually be preceded by proper notice, which in most cases is at least 24 hours' notice.
+State laws usually only allow landlords and property management to come into dwelling units under specific circumstances such as:

-- To show the apartment to prospective tenants;
+- To show the apartment to prospective tenants or prospective buyers/purchasers

-- If the tenant invites the landlord in or asks them to enter the apartment; or
+- If the tenant invites the landlord in or asks them to enter the apartment

-- To comply with local, state, or federal law, such as to cooperate with authorities pursuant to a warrant.
+- To comply with local, state, or federal law, such as to cooperate with law enforcement pursuant to a warrant by court order

-Leases will sometimes contain additional justifications for entry, so be sure to check the terms of your lease for any other possible reasons for entry.
+Leases will sometimes contain additional justifications for entry.
+For example, the rental agreement might state that landlord access is permissible during reasonable hours to inspect plumbing.
+Be sure to check the terms of the lease for any other possible reasons for right of access into a tenant's unit.

 Notice